 To review current semester refund deadline dates, access the Student Account calendar here.

-Per TBR Guideline B-060, "the fee adjustment is calculated as the difference between (1) the per credit hour cost of originally enrolled hours and (2) the per hour cost of the courses at final enrollment after adjustments have been applied for all courses dropped.
+Per Tennessee Tech Policy 511.1, "the fee adjustment is calculated as the difference between (1) the per credit hour cost of originally enrolled hours and (2) the per hour cost of the courses at final enrollment after adjustments have been applied for all courses dropped.
 Adjustments are calculated at the full per credit hour rate less the fee adjustment credit at the applicable fee adjustment percentage (regardless of the original number of hours enrolled).
 Not all drops/withdrawals will result in a fee adjustment."

 Students requesting the review of a refund policy decision due to exceptional circumstances may submit an appeal to the Fee Refund Committee.
-View the Fee Refund Appeal Policy and download an appeal form at Student Fee Adjustments, Refunds, and Appeals.
+View the Fee Refund Appeal Policy and download an appeal form.

 Meal plan changes must be updated on the Eagle Card ID before any refund will be processed.